Firefighters gain more control over Southern California blaze

-LOS ANGELES Crews working to contain a massive wildfire in Southern California on Saturday were hoping cooler weather and possible rain showers would help them gain the upper hand against a blaze that has forced the evacuation of 5,600 residents.
+LOS ANGELES, July 20 Crews working to contain a massive wildfire in Southern California on Saturday were hoping cooler weather and possible rain showers would help them gain the upper hand against a blaze that has forced the evacuation of 5,600 residents.

 The so-called Mountain Fire was 25 percent contained on Saturday, up from 15 percent the day before, according to the California Department of Forestry and Fire Protection, or Cal Fire.

-The fire has burned across more than 27,000 acres of dry brush and timber and destroyed seven residences since it broke out on Monday.
+The fire has burned across more than 27,000 acres (11,000 hectares) of dry brush and timber and destroyed seven residences since it broke out on Monday.

 A total of 3,478 firefighters were working to control the blaze, according to Cal Fire.
 Ten air tankers and 20 helicopters were also deployed against it.